tillitis/dev-tillitis/hugo/content/intro/_index.md

 <img src="../images/tkey-interaction-points_smaller.png" alt="TKey with interaction points marked" title="TKey with interaction points marked" width="85%">

-The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications which are loaded onto it.
-The purpose of TKey is to be a secure environment for applications that provide some kind of security function.
+The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications that are loaded onto it.
+The purpose of the TKey is to be a secure environment for applications that provide some kind of security function.
 Some examples of such security functions are: